hiroki-repo/x86node-SP1-zip/README.md

 Added WINE and Windows 11 support for the aarch32 environment!

-Improved cpihook will be used on WINE and/or Windows 11!
+Improved cpihook to usable on WINE and/or Windows 11!

-Changed peloader.exe and peloaderc.exe machine code entrypoint from 0x400000 to 0x300000 in order to execute them on wine!
+Changed peloader.exe and peloaderc.exe machine code entrypoint from 0x400000 to 0x300000 in order to execute them on the WINE!